trifork/bemyndigelsesregister/README.md

 ```
 CREATE USER 'bemyndigelse'@'localhost' IDENTIFIED BY '';
 CREATE DATABASE bemyndigelse;
-GRANT ALL PRIVILEGES ON bemyndigelse.* TO 'bemyndigelse'@'localhost';
+GRANT ALL PRIVILEGES ON bemyndigelse.* TO 'bemyndigelse'@'%';

 CREATE DATABASE bemyndigelsetest;
-GRANT ALL PRIVILEGES ON bemyndigelsetest.* TO 'bemyndigelse'@'localhost';
+GRANT ALL PRIVILEGES ON bemyndigelsetest.* TO 'bemyndigelse'@'%';
 ```